The 2021 Guide to Virtual Networking Events

-When it comes to a networking event, quality is more important than quantity.
-Limit attendance to eight to ten people so everyone has the time and space to interact.
+When it comes to an online networking event, quality is more important than quantity.
+Limit attendance to eight to ten people, so everyone has the time and space to interact.
 An exclusive guest list will attract more elite attendees who might be put off by a larger event.
-To keep it interesting, invite a mix of people including, current contacts, lost contacts, people with whom you’d like to connect with, and industry experts and thought leaders.
+To keep it interesting, invite a mix of people, including current contacts, lost contacts, people with whom you’d like to connect with, and industry experts and thought leaders.

-- Knowing who your audience is will also help inform the channels and the messaging you use to get the word out.
+- Know your audience.
+Understanding who you’re marketing to helps inform the channels and the messaging you use to get the word out.

-- Social Media.
+- Integrate social media.
 With so many people working from home, almost everyone is on social media right now.
 This means there’s a good chance your ads will be widely seen.
 Take advantage of this unique opportunity by using social media and a hashtag across multi-platforms.
-Create a short video or vidoes showcasing your event details.
+Create a short video or videos showcasing your event details.
 That way, you can generate buzz while producing sharable content.

-- Email Campaigns.
+- Launch email campaigns.
 Make sure to use a catchy subject line that will get people’s attention.
 Then, in the body of the email, introduce guests by name, including a one-sentence description of who they are, and their LinkedIn profile.
 Feature the event time and date, as well as other important details.
 Don't forget to list any software or technology requirements, access codes, and passwords with the initial invitation, as well as in a follow-up email shortly before your event starts.

-- Search and Keywords.
-Use a keyword planning tool like Google Ads to discover which words people are searching for.
-Also, take note of features like autocomplete, related searches, and ‘people also asked results’ to uncover any relevant words relating to your event.
+- Leverage search and keywords.
+Use a keyword planning tool like Google Ads to discover which words people are using in search engines.
+Take note of features like autocomplete, related searches, and ‘people also ask’ results to uncover any relevant words relating to your event.
 Make sure to include them in the content you use to promote your virtual event.